Last Updated on June 7, 2023 by Christine Kaaloa

 Another option: shop at local stores or chain western stores such as Homeplus and Emart, where you can get groceries or see your menu in plasticized casings.

 Getting Around Jeju Island can feel simple- there is Airport Limousine bus 600, bus, taxi and car.
 Most travelers use the airport bus and bus.
 The airport limousine bus runs a circular route from the airport to Jungmun and Seogwipo making stops along the way.
 Read more here.
 Cost ranges around $5 depending upon stop.
 Meanwhile, the regular bus and taxis are great for skirting around the island and giving you a nice ride.

 The bus routes are fairly simple to spot on the map but you’ll still need occasional help with knowing which number to catch or where the bus stops are from your hotel.

 Where to stay on Jeju Island

-The top two most popular tourist spots with the greatest number of hotels (aside from the airport area) are Jungmun Resort and Seogwipo.
+Jungmun Resort and Seogwipo are the best locations to make your home base.
 Both locations are located on the southern part of the island where there are the greatest amount of Jeju Island attractions.

 Where to Stay in Jungmun Resort